 A UTI is caused by organisms that are too small to be seen without a microscope, including fungi, viruses and bacteria.
 The urinary tract is the body’s drainage system for removing waste and extra water; it includes two kidneys, two ureters, a bladder and a urethra.
 The kidneys filter about three ounces of your blood per day, removing waste and extra water and making up one to two quarts of urine.
 The urine then travels from the kidneys down two narrow tubes called the ureters, where it’s stored in the bladder and emptied through the urethra.
 When you urinate, a muscle called the sphincter relaxes and urine flows out of the body through the urethra, an opening at the end of the penis in males and in front of the vagina in females.

 Bacteria that live in the bowels are the most common causes of UTIs.
-They enter the urinary tract and are usually rapidly removed by the body, but sometimes they overcome the body’s natural defenses and cause an infection.
+As explained by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), a segment of the National Institutes of Health (NIH), the bacteria enter the urinary tract and are usually rapidly removed by the body, but sometimes they overcome the body’s natural defenses and cause an infection.
 Certain bacteria have the ability to attach themselves to the lining of the urinary tract, despite the body’s many defenses.
 The ureters attach to the bladder and act as one-way valves to prevent urine from backing up toward the kidneys, urination washes microbes out of the body, the prostate gland in men produces secretions that slow bacterial growth, and immune defenses are in place to prevent infection.
 Although these bodily systems that are in place in protect you from infection, you’re still susceptible to developing a UTI from organisms that can’t be controlled.
 (2)

 Generally, symptoms of a UTI in adults may include: